• Skip to primary navigation

 Labor Laws and Protecting Your Rights

-You should know the laws regarding manufacturing and intellectual property protection in the country where you want to manufacture, whether it’s the US, Mexico, or overseas in China.
-You might doom your startup manufacturing operation if you don’t know how to navigate the laws of the country you’re working in or protect yourself from having your idea stolen.
+You should know the manufacturing and intellectual property laws in the country where you want to manufacture.
+This is whether it's in the US, Mexico, or overseas in China.
+You might doom your startup manufacturing operation if you don't know how to navigate the laws of the country you're working in or protect yourself from having your idea stolen.

 The process of setting up a manufacturing plant in a foreign country like Mexico can be complicated.
 Getting to know Mexican regulations and laws, as well as U.S. laws and customs, will save you time and frustration.